logo

 Overview

-Students will conduct pre-departure educational activities and peer mentoring in the Schmale Lab at Virginia Tech for about 2 weeks.
-Then, they will conduct about 7-weeks of field and laboratory research in the Grothe Lab at the Technical University of Vienna, Austria.
-Upon completion of the research in Austria, the students will return to Virginia Tech for post-trip activities, including presentation of data at Virginia Tech's annual Summer Undergraduate Research Symposium.
+Students will conduct pre-departure educational activities and peer mentoring in the Schmale Lab at Virginia Tech for about one week.
+Then, they will conduct about six weeks of field and laboratory research in the Grothe Lab at the Technical University of Vienna, Austria.
+Upon completion of the research in Austria, the students will return to Virginia Tech for post-trip activities, including analysis and presentation of data at Virginia Tech's annual Summer Undergraduate Research Symposium on July 30, 2026.

 Dr. Hinrich Grothe, Professor, Technical University of Vienna, Vienna, Austria will host students in his laboratory.
 Participating students will frame questions and conduct research concerning ice nucleation at the interfaces of water, soil, vegetation, and the atmosphere.
 Students will be fully integrated into the Schmale and Grothe labs, and will experience hands on research, group meetings, and close collaboration with other members of related research groups.